BMW M2 new car review

 Driving experience

-Otherwise, everything's as it was.
 The switch to the cluster platform used by larger BMWs for this G87 model meant that pretty much all the engineering here could be borrowed from the M3 and M4.
 The downside of using a big car chassis comes with the inevitable increase in weight, but the engineers are adamant that the advantages of that outweigh the drawbacks.
 It really comes down to the kind of M2 you want.
-BMW freely admits that this model's pre-2022-era F87 predecessor was 'a bit more playful' (read as 'looser at the rear end').
-This one's grown up a bit, though it's still rear-driven, it can still drift and do all that tyre smoking stuff - plus it'll be faster in lap time.
+BMW freely admits that this model's pre-2023-era F87 predecessor was 'a bit more playful' (read as 'looser at the rear end').
+This one's grown up a bit, though in rear-driven form, it can still drift and do all that tyre smoking stuff - plus it'll be faster than an F87 in lap time.

-Not least because it's more powerful, the output figure being 110hp more than that of the old F87 M2 Competition and M2 CS models.
+Not least because it's more powerful than the previous generation model, the output figure being 110hp more than that of the old F87 M2 Competition and M2 CS models.
 To control all that grunt, there's an Active M differential allowing up to 100% of torque to be transferred to either of the rear wheels.
 In addition, unlike standard versions of the old F87 M2, there's adaptive damping.
 Along with punchy 6-piston brakes and a 10-step M traction control system.
 Track fiends even get an M drift analyser which rates the standard of their smoky slides.

 + More